 Leadership and Offices

 The Register of Copyrights is the Director of the U.S. Copyright Office and a recognized leader and lawyer within the U.S. government.
 By statute, the Register works under the general direction of the Librarian of Congress and carries out a variety of legal and policy functions that are enumerated throughout Title 17.
-The U.S. Copyright Office has seven main divisions, in addition to the Register’s Office, and several hundred staff.
-There are four Associate Registers of Copyrights and three additional division heads that report directly to the Register and help to carry out her statutory mandate.
+The U.S. Copyright Office has eight main divisions, in addition to the Register’s Office, and several hundred staff.
+There are four Associate Registers of Copyrights and four additional division heads that report directly to the Register and help to carry out her statutory mandate.
 An organizational chart is available at www.copyright.gov/docs/c-711.pdf.

-Acting Register of Copyrights
+Register of Copyrights

 As Associate Register, she assisted the Register of Copyrights with critical policy functions of the Copyright Office, including domestic and international policy analyses, legislative support, and trade negotiations.
 She directed the Office of Policy and International Affairs, which represents the Copyright Office at meetings of government officials concerned with the international aspects of intellectual property protection, and she provided regular support to Congress and its committees on statutory amendments and construction.